Rahulray12/puzzelfun/README.md

    <img src="assets/img/readme-screenshots/score2.png">

 - **Footer**
-   - A footer is fixed to the bottom of the viewport and it is always there while users scroll up and down the page.
+   - A footer is sticked to the bottom of the viewport when the screen is big enough.
    - It contains site owner's GITHUB link which will open in a new tab to allow easy navigation for users.
    <img src="assets/img/readme-screenshots/footer.png">